NREL-Sienna/Sienna/pages/applications/sienna_dyn.md

   content2: Is Sienna\Dyn right for your use case?
   content3: How is Sienna\Dyn structured?

+  ########################## WHAT WE DO?#########################
+what_we_do:
+  title: Features and Capabilities
+  content: Things and stuff

+  service_section1:
+    title: "Key Features"
+    service_list:
+      - service: "Industry-standard models for synchronous machines, automatic voltage regulators, governors, and inverters"
+      - service: "Novel models, including synchronous machines, machine learning surrogates and aggregate distribution systems"
+      - service: "Exchangeable solvers from the scientific machine learning ecosystem"
+      - service: "Separation of models from the integration algorithms coupled with novel numerical techniques"

+  service_section3:
+    title: "Core Capabilities"
+    service_list:
+      - service: "Runs quasi-static, electromagnetic time domain simulations and small signal stability analysis"
+      - service: "Models novel and advanced inverter control methodologies "
+      - service: "Integrates with Sienna\\Ops to perform stability analyses of systems with high share of inverter-based resources"
+      - service: "Accelerates electromagnetic analysis of large interconnected systems by over 10×"
+      - service: "Runs electromagnetic simulations employing averaging techniques and modern integration methods"
+      - service: "Provides flexibility in choosing between precision and solution speed for distinct use cases and requirements"
+      - service: "Allows researchers to assess the numerical requirements for new control techniques for inverter-based generation"

 ########################## How it Works #########################
 ### Formatting from home11, there is a subtitle option available
 why_us: